guotong1988/BERT-GPU/README.md

 # PRINCIPLE

-More gpu means more data in a batch.
+More gpu means more data in a batch (, batch size is larger).
 And the gradients of a batch data is averaged for back-propagation.

-If the learning rate of a batch is fixed, then the learning rate of a data is smaller.
+If the learning rate of one batch is fixed, then the learning rate of one data is smaller, when batch size is larger.

-If the learning rate of a data is fixed, then the learning rate of a batch is larger.
+If the learning rate of one data is fixed, then the sum learning rate of one batch is larger, when batch size is larger.

 **Conclusion:** more gpu --> larger learning rate.